Fire and Rescue New South Wales: Specialist Sections

 Fire and Rescue NSW operate a number of specialist operational and support sections including;

 Operational Communications – Responsible for Triple Zero call taking, dispatch and emergency communications, operating out of two Communications Centres at Alexandria and Newcastle.

 Fire Investigation and Research – Responsible for investigating the cause and origin of fires (including the operation of Australia's first accelerant detection dogs), as well as research into fire behaviour and fire dynamics, who operate out of their base at Greenacre and their research centre at Londonderry.

 Community and Fire Safety – Responsible for increasing community and business resilience to emergencies through community education as well as in the field assessments and inspections.

 Education and Training – Responsible for providing education and training for firefighters, utilising the Emergency Services Academy at Orchard Hills.

 Capability Management – Responsible for developing and enhancing Fire and Rescue's operational capabilities, including Firefighting, Rescue, HazMat, Incident Management and others.

 Specialised Operations – Responsible for managing Fire and Rescue's Rescue, USAR, HazMat, Bushfire and Aviation Sections.
 They run from a number of locations, mainly the Specialised Operations Centre at the Orchard Hills Academy.

-Logistics – Responsible for equipment management and distribution, and the management and maintenance of Fire and Rescue's huge vehicle fleet and property infrastructure.
+Logistics – Responsible for equipment management and distribution, and the management and maintenance of Fire and Rescue's vehicle fleet and property infrastructure.

 FRNSW operate a number of other specialist support sections that include Finance, Governance and Legal, Information and Technology, People and Culture.
 These functions support frontline firefighters and operations.